QUASAR: A Universal Autonomous System for Atomistic Simulation and a Benchmark of Its Capabilities: Results

 \section{Results}

 We evaluated QUASAR using a three-tiered benchmark suite (Table~\ref{tab:benchmark_overview}) with the \texttt{gemini-3-flash\-preview} LLM.
-All tiers were executed in ``pro'' accuracy mode without human interventions, with Tier I configured for ``low'' granularity and Tiers II and III for ``high'' granularity.
+All tiers were executed multiple times to demonstrate the consistency of QUASAR’s results.
 Detailed metadata, including hardware details and token usage, is provided in the Supporting Information.